 We categorize SEA project types in two ways: owner type and construction type.
 Each of these categories provides different information about the project.
 Regardless of scale or scope, every project consists of these categories.
 Several criteria are outlined to determine project category, with focus on owner and configuration.
 Together, these categories further define and determine other project parameters, such as limitations and processes to which your project should adhere.

 This document focuses on Port of Seattle projects of all construction types.
-Find documents covering ADR and Tenant ownership types in the Resources section.
+See Tenant Design and Resources sections for additional information for tenant projects.